NDM-123/NetML-Competition2020/readme.md

 The download page contains links to all NetML, CICIDS2017 and non-vpn2016 train, test-std and test-challenge data and associated annotations (for training set only).
 Please specify any and all external data used for training in the "method description" when uploading results to the evaluation server.

-Results must be submitted to the evaluation server by the challenge deadline.
-Competitors' algorithms will be evaluated according to the rules described on the evaluation page.
-Challenge participants with the most successful and innovative methods will be invited to present.
+Results must be submitted to the MODEL by the challenge deadline please see description in the main document.

 ----------------